GLOBAL MARKETS-Stocks, bond yields dip as U.S. data muddies Fed rates outlook

 Earlier, the Reserve Bank of India slowed the pace of rate increases with a 35 basis point hike of its key lending rate to 6.25%, but warned inflation could remain pervasive and elevated.

-Fed Chair Jerome Powell also has warned the fight against inflation is far from over.
-Late last month he said the Fed could ease the pace of its rate hikes as soon as December.
+Fed Chair Jerome Powell also has warned the fight against inflation is far from over, but late last month he said the Fed could ease the pace of its rate hikes as soon as December.

-The yield on benchmark 10-year Treasury notes US10YT=RR fell 8.9 basis points to an almost three-month low of 3.424%.
+The yield on benchmark 10-year Treasury notes US10YT=RR fell 9.2 basis points to an almost three-month low of 3.421%.
+But the inversion of two- and 10-year note yields US2US10=RR, a recession harbinger, deepened at -84.5 basis points.

 Gold prices rose, helped by a retreat in the dollar and Treasury yields, as investors anticipate the projection of slower rate hikes at the Fed's meeting on Dec.
 13-14.